 2100 is always accepting applications for internships in graphic design, writing/social media, marketing, and video production.
 Internships give college students and recent graduates hands-on experience in Christian communication—and interns help us keep our finger on the pulse of college life.
 Internship terms can be any length from 3-12 months, and are served at our studios in InterVarsity's National Service Center in Madison, WI.

 The application deadline for Summer 2017 internships has passed.
-We are accepting applications for other terms.
+We are accepting applications for other terms, but applications for video production internships will not be evaluated until November 2017.

 Some skills we're looking for: